2025 Fall Semester Driver Education

 When is licensing?

-A restricted license can be obtained after taking the high school course in which the student takes and passes the Driving Skills Exam (Road test).
+A restricted license must be obtained before taking the high school course in which the student takes and passes the Driving Skills Exam (Road test).
 At the Driver's License Bureau, students who take and pass the Driving Skills Exam during their Driver Ed course will take an eye exam; pay the license fee; and be issued their license.
 Please be advised that the DHSMV does have the right to re-test any of our students.

 What are the under the age of 18 requirements, known as the Justin Marksz Teen Safety Act?